What does it mean to be a magnet school?

 Who are our current program supporters?

-FUSD’s funding of an Art & Science Integration Specialist, Flagstaff Community Foundation’s partial funding of Suzuki violin program, The Catherine B. Adel Foundation’s funding of the NAU Suzuki Coordinator, and The Arizona Commission on the Arts partial funding of the 5th Grade Japanese Taiko Drumming Artist in Residency.
+FUSD’s funding of an Art & Science Integration Specialist, Arizona Community Foundation of Flagstaff's partial funding of Suzuki violin program, The Catherine B. Adel Foundation’s funding of the NAU Suzuki Coordinator, and The Arizona Commission on the Arts partial funding of the 5th Grade Japanese Taiko Drumming Artist in Residency.
 In addition to program supports, Marshall partners with many local experts and businesses including but not limited to: TerraBIRDS, The City of Flagstaff, The Sunrise Lion’s Club, Young Rembrandts, and more!

-Who are the Site Council and Science Council?
+Who are the Site Council and STEAM Council?

 The Marshall Magnet Councils are composed of educators, administrators, community members, and parents who volunteer their time to promote and improve the Marshall programs.
 Any interested parent, teacher, or community member who is willing to commit time and effort is encouraged to participate.
 We meet monthly for one hour.